antiDigest/SignificantLocations/README.md

 3. So, we use HITS algorithms in the UL graph to find out which user was most authoritative.
 The hub scores give us the travel experience and authority scores give us the significance of the locations the user is visiting.

 4. In a way, HITS is also useful in finding the significance of a location with respect to a user.
+Authority and hub score for each location. <strong>#1 feature</strong>.

 5. For users in the same class, it is important that the number of locations here are much more than the number of locations for any particular user.

-#### Unified Random Walks : (taken from r90)

-* view R90 for more.
-I am not able to understand right now.

 ## SAMASYA with all of this: